AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-stream-diagnostic-logs-to-event-hubs.md

 ![Log categories in the Portal](./media/monitoring-stream-diagnostic-logs-to-event-hubs/log-categories.png)

+> [!WARNING]
-> [AZURE.WARNING] Enabling and streaming diagnostic logs from Compute resources (for example, VMs or Service Fabric) [requires a different set of steps](/documentation/articles/event-hubs-streaming-azure-diags-data/).
+> Enabling and streaming diagnostic logs from Compute resources (for example, VMs or Service Fabric) [requires a different set of steps](../event-hubs/event-hubs-streaming-azure-diags-data.md).

 The service bus or event hub namespace does not have to be in the same subscription as the resource emitting logs as long as the user who configures the setting has appropriate RBAC access to both subscriptions.
 ### Via PowerShell Cmdlets
-To enable streaming via the [Azure PowerShell Cmdlets](/documentation/articles/insights-powershell-samples/), you can use the `Set-AzureRmDiagnosticSetting` cmdlet with these parameters:
+To enable streaming via the [Azure PowerShell Cmdlets](./insights-powershell-samples.md), you can use the `Set-AzureRmDiagnosticSetting` cmdlet with these parameters:

 ```
 Set-AzureRmDiagnosticSetting -ResourceId [your resource Id] -ServiceBusRuleId [your service bus rule id] -Enabled $true